FIELD SYSTEMS DESIGNS HOLDINGS PLC

 The Board presents the results of

-It is pleasing to see the sustained turnover and operating profits reflected by the current year’s results.
-Turnover from the water industry improved during the year as the cycle of expenditure under Asset Management Programme 6 (AMP6) peaked.
-This activity served to offset the much-reduced sales contribution from the Energy from Waste sector (EfW).
-The Group’s move to diversify into the EfW sector has proven a difficult venture due to the contractual stance adopted by its main customer whose own activities in delivering these complex projects have proven so troublesome.
+It is pleasing to see the improvement in turnover and operating profits reflected by the current year’s results.
+Turnover from the water industry during the mid-point cycle of expenditure under Asset Management Programme 6 (AMP6) has been matched by the sales contribution from the Energy from Waste sector (EfW).

 D K Bird